michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0127.md

 - n: a punctuation mark (-) used between parts of a compound word or between the syllables of a word when the word is divided at the end of a line of text
 - n: the longer of the two telegraphic signals used in Morse code
 ### Family
-dash: dashed, dashes, dashing+;dashed: dashedest;dashing: dashingest, dashingly
+- dash: dashed, dashes, dashing+
+- dashed: dashedest
+- dashing: dashingest, dashingly
 ### Examples
 - Why does actor Benedict Cumberbatch cut such a dash as British literary detective Sherlock Holmes?
 - This year, Republicans will drop that custom in their dash to scrap the Affordable Care Act.